top of page

 Taxing volume, targeting sugar: a framework and empirical assessment of excise taxes on sugar-sweetened beverages

 (with Justin White).
-Draft coming soon!
+Link to Draft.

 This paper develops a framework to understand how excise taxes affect outcomes related to both taxed characteristics of a product and associated, untaxed characteristics.
 The empirical analysis examines volume-based excise taxes on sugar-sweetened beverages (SSBs); a primary objective of these taxes is to reduce added sugar intake.
 Using national high-frequency retail scanner data and a staggered adoption synthetic difference-in-differences (SDID) approach, we study the impacts of volume-based taxes across the US on prices and purchases of volume and sugar from SSBs.
 First, we find volume-based taxes disproportionately increase the relative price of larger-volume products, increasing the average price per ounce by 4.4% (24.6%) for products in the smallest (largest) product size quartile.
 Second, we show a specific excise tax generates an equivalent relative price increase on taxed and untaxed characteristics within a product.
 Finally, volume-based taxes in the US led to (i) larger overall reductions in purchases of ounces of volume (-36.2%) compared to grams of sugar (-31.0%) from SSBs and (ii) smaller increases in the average price/ounce (26.5%) compared to the average price/gram of sugar (40.7%) in SSBs.
 We find the difference in purchases is plausibly driven by consumer substitution towards products with higher sugar concentrations, especially among the largest-volume products in the Philadelphia taxed jurisdiction.
 The findings have important implications for specific excise tax structures across different product categories, suggesting it is important to consider heterogeneity across products in both taxed and untaxed characteristics of interest.